United Flexible Date Award Search: Old Calendar View

 Step 3: Adjust Your Search

-Of course, the special link we've included here will always land on a search from Chicago (ORD) to Zurich (ZRH) …. but it's super easy to adjust the search to the flights you want to find.
+The special link to the old award search tool will always land on a one-way search from Chicago (ORD) to Zurich (ZRH) for two passengers …. but there's a back-door way to adjust the search to the flights you want to find.

 Step 4: Filter to Find Your Flights

-To maximize your view of dates, just click on the “View 30-day calendar” text.
+To maximize your view of dates, just click on “View 30 day calendar.”

 Step 5: Verify Availability, Transfer Points, and Book